Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

     * **app_pool_blacklist**: Set a list of application pool names that the agent does not instrument or analyze.
 Names must be formatted as a comma-separated list.
     * **app_pool_whitelist**: Set a list of application pool names that the agent instruments or analyzes.
 If set, other application pools are ignored.
 Whitelist takes precedence over blacklist.
 Names must be formatted as a comma-separated list.
     * **enable_clr2_analysis**: Enable instrumentation and analysis of application pools targeting CLR2.
-    * **enable_chaining**: Enable an experimental profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.
+    * **enable_chaining**: Enable the profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.
     * **enable_dvnr**: Indicate that the agent should produce a report that summarizes application hosting on the server (e.g., CLR versions, bitness or pipeline modes).
     * **enable_instrumentation_optimizations**: Indicate that the agent should allow CLR optimizations of JIT-compiled methods.
     * **enable_jit_inlining**: Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast.